Detox facility opens at David Martin Place

 In their submission to the Government’s Ice Taskforce in 2015, Mission Australia said the absence of appropriate rehabilitation and detoxification facilities, particularly for young people, presented a considerable barrier to effective interventions and treatment.

-“The opening of David Martin Place is a great first step in providing youth-appropriate detoxification and enabling effective rehabilitation for young people.
+“The opening of David Martin Place at Triple Care Farm is a great first step in providing youth-appropriate detoxification and enabling effective rehabilitation for young people.
 The facility will, hopefully, provide a model that can be replicated to meet the growing need across the country,” said Mrs Holmes.

 The facility provides: